dansmyers/CSProjectStudio/README.md

 - I will provide you with formal, written feedback at regular intervals discussing my observations of your work and the process you're using.
 This will allow me to focus on being a **coach** for your projects rather than an **evaluator**.

 - **You get to choose your own final letter grade**.
-Per the college's policy, I have the ultimate responsibility to determine grades, so I will make sure that your self-assessment is reasonable given the work that you've completed during the course. **I reserve the right to change grades as appropriate**, but I will honor your self-assessment.
+Per the college's policy, I have the ultimate responsibility to determine grades, so **I reserve the right to change grades as appropriate**, but I promise that I will honor your self-assessment.

 ### Questions You May Have at This Point